jj5/kickass-crypto/README.md

 Using this library for at-rest encryption is generally a bigger risk and a bigger commitment than using it simply for round-trip encryption.
-If you lose your round-trip encryption keys or are forced to rotate them urgently that will likely be less of a problem that if similar happened to your at-rest keys.
+If you lose your round-trip encryption keys or are forced to rotate them urgently that will likely be less of a problem than if something similar happened to your at-rest keys.

 The main use case for which this library was developed was to support round-tripping a few kilobytes of data containing mildly sensitive but